My 9 Favorite Uses for Wood Stove Ash

 5. Controlling Algae Levels in Ponds

-Got a pond which is full of algae?
-The wood ash won’t kill the algae, but its potassium does help boost other pond plants which compete with the algae, thus getting the algae levels under control.
-Add 1tbsp of wood ash for each 1,000 gallons of water in the pond.
+Got a pond that is full of algae?
+The wood ash won’t kill the algae, but its potassium does help boost other pond plants that compete with the algae, thus controlling the algae levels.
+Add 1 tbsp of wood ash for every 1,000 gallons of water in the pond.

 6. Making Soap